DartRuffian/A3-ChatWheel-Redux/docs/README.md

 ## Contributing
 For new contributers, see the [Contributing Setup & Guidelines](./.github/CONTRIBUTING.md).

----

-> "Thank you Dart for making my 'minimum fit for purpose' mod I made for, like, three of my unit members into something legit super accessible to the broader community."
-> <br>- _Jenna_, the original creator of the script this mod is based on.
-[Source (Legion Studios Discord)](https://ptb.discord.com/channels/461042140756180992/1130867599345987604/1130901200498343938)

 ## Issues
 Experiencing an issue?
 Check out the [Common Issues post](https://github.com/DartRuffian/A3-ChatWheel-Redux/issues/1) to see if your issue is listed.<br>
 If your issue is not listed, please create [a new issue](https://github.com/DartsArmaMods/ChatWheelRedux/issues/new)